ozkriff/ozkriff.github.io-src/content/2019-04-14--devlog-zemeroth-v0-5/index.md

 ------

 [colin-kiegel/rust-pretty-assertions](https://github.com/colin-kiegel/rust-pretty-assertions)
-is a is super-useful crate when you need to debug failing assert comparisons of big hierarchical objects (some of which may be many screens long in my case).
+is a super-useful crate when you need to debug failing assert comparisons of big hierarchical objects (some of which may be many screens long in my case).